Target Exam

 Assertion (A)- The economic condition of India during the British rule was devastating.

-Reason (R)- India became an exporter of primary products such as raw silk, cotton, wool, sugar, indigo, jute etc. and an importer of finished consumer goods like cotton, silk and woollen clothes and capital goods like light machinery produced in the factories of Britain.
+Reason (R)- India became an importer of primary products such as raw silk, cotton, wool, sugar, indigo, jute etc. and an exporter of finished consumer goods.

 Options: